opennms-forge/onms-k8s-poc/README.md

 ./create-storageclass.sh gke onms-share
 ```

 For Azure, replace `gke` with `aks`.
-On GKE, please keep in mind that it uses the standard tier and the default network/VPC, refer to Google's documentation for a custom networks/VPC, whereas on Azure it uses `Standard_LRS`.
+On GKE, please keep in mind that it uses the standard tier and the default network/VPC.
+Refer to Google's documentation to use a custom network/VPC.
+On Azure, it uses `Standard_LRS`.
+Similarly, additional cases require updating the above script.

-Start the OpenNMS environment on your cloud environment:
+Start the OpenNMS environment on your Kubernetes cluster in the cloud using Helm:

 ```bash
 helm install -f helm-cloud.yaml \